ceph/ceph/doc/rados/operations/pools.rst

 ``scrub_min_interval``

-:Description: The maximum interval in seconds for pool scrubbing when
+:Description: The minimum interval in seconds for pool scrubbing when
               load is low.
 If it is 0, the value osd_scrub_min_interval from config is used.